 In June 2015, the Company entered into two joint ventures (the "Joint Ventures") to develop certain leasehold interests held by certain affiliates (the "HEYCO Affiliates") of HEYCO Energy Group, Inc., the former parent company of Harvey E. Yates Company.
 The HEYCO Affiliates are owned by George M. Yates, who was appointed to the Board on April 28, 2015 in accordance with the terms of the HEYCO Merger, and certain of his affiliates.
-Pursuant to the terms of the transaction, the HEYCO Affiliates contributed an aggregate of approximately 1,900 net acres, primarily in the same properties previously held by HEYCO, to the two newlyformed entities in exchange for a 50% interest in each entity.
+Mr. Yates' term as a director will expire at the Annual Meeting.
+Pursuant to the terms of the transaction, the HEYCO Affiliates contributed an aggregate of approximately 1,900 net acres, primarily in the same properties previously held by HEYCO, to the two newly-formed entities in exchange for a 50% interest in each entity.
 The Company has agreed to contribute an aggregate of approximately \$14 million in exchange for the other 50% interest in both entities.
-As of December 31, 2016, the Company had contributed an aggregate of approximately \$2.1 million to the two entities.
+As of December 31, 2017, the Company had contributed an aggregate of approximately \$4.4 million to the two entities.
 The Company's contributions are being used to fund capital expenditures associated with the interests owned by the Joint Ventures as well as to fund acquisitions by the Joint Ventures of other non-operated acreage opportunities.